Symptoms After a Membrane Sweep: What to Expect and When to Call Your Doctor

 After a membrane sweep, cramping and light spotting are common as your body prepares for labor.

 These contractions can vary in intensity and frequency, but they often signal that your body is preparing for labor.
-You might also experience an increase in vaginal discharge, which may be tinged with blood or mucus.
+You might also notice an increase in vaginal discharge, which may be tinged with blood or mucus.

 When to Contact Your Healthcare Provider